aragon/hack/docs/guides-use-frame.md

   <img width="240" height="500" src="/docs/assets/frame/frame-intro.gif">
 </p>

-To take full advantage of Frame we recommend you have the `aragonCLI` installed as well.
-If you already have it, skip to the next section, otherwise ran:
+To take full advantage of Frame, we recommend you have `aragonCLI` installed as well.
+If you already have it, skip to the next section, otherwise run:

 ```sh
 npm install -g @aragon/cli
 ```

 > You need a Ledger or Trezor wallet to use Frame.
+Hot wallet support will be added soon!

-## Configure you Device
+## Configure your device

 #### Ledger